Design2Production/scoop/docs/new-install-surevision-outdoor-dual-pc.md

 If setting up a new PC B installtion follow [these](https://design2production.github.io/scoop/new-rcr-install-surevision-outdoor-pc.html) instructions.

-If upgrading and old PC B installation follow [these](https://design2production.github.io/scoop/upgrade-rcr-install-surevision-outdoor-pc.html) instructions:
+If upgrading an old PC B installation follow [these](https://design2production.github.io/scoop/upgrade-rcr-install-surevision-outdoor-pc.html) instructions:

 > During the installation script the IP Address of the unit will be reported.
 Note this IP address, as it is needed when installing the Device Proxy (see below).